Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlify-drop-the-easiest-deployment-ever.md

 ## Preparing the website upload

-Before deploying anything, we need to make sure our upload file is ready.
+Before deploying anything, we must ensure our upload file is ready.

 If you are using the demo project ([HTML Starter](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/)), we'll be using the `src` directory as the contents we'll upload.

-Before that, we need to make sure all the CSS is in place.
+Before that, we need to ensure all the CSS is in place.

 Run the following command to build all the assets.